FuelLabs/sway/sway-book/src/documentation/introduction/installation/cargo.md

 A prerequisite for installing and using Sway is the [`Rust toolchain`](https://www.rust-lang.org/tools/install) running on the `stable` channel.

-After following the installation instructions for the `Rust toolchain` run the following command to check default channel.
+After installing the `Rust toolchain` run the following command to check default channel:

 ```bash
 rustup toolchain list